 Collateral - If the buyer has a personal residence

-buyer to personally guarantee the loan when
+the buyer to personally guarantee the loan when

 you sell your business.
-You should also get a personal guarantee from
+You should also get a personal

-sell, you may want to restrict the new owner's acquisitions, you and the buyer may agree that your corporate
+you sell, you may want to restrict the new owner's

+LLC, you and the buyer may agree that your corporate

 stock of LLC certificates will be held by a third